Thursday, February 21, 2013

 As he flew off I spied an all chocolate brown female much further from me and only got in one quick shot before she'd followed him.

-Next there were a bunch of chickens in the first field, not in good photo range.
 At the Fiesta grounds the Mom & Babe Fruit dove were together but the Mom soon left.

 I’m intrigued by the differences between this chick and the earlier one.
 This one does not huddle in a ball when alone but peers around and moves about.
 And it doesn’t just snuggle up to the Mom when she is there - a very daring little tyke.
 It also is growing very rapidly.
 I think it is about twice the size it was a few days ago but still is only about half or less of the size the other one was when we first discovered it.